 To adjust your riding position, you may need to move the saddle, or even buy a different stem or handlebars.
 These are examples of typical adjustments that most experienced cyclists make.
 If you are just a beginner, try different set-ups until you find out what is comfortable for you.

 If you can’t decide between two sizes and are somewhere between on the sizing guides, we suggest that you choose the bigger frame.
-This is because it is easier to make a large bike feel smaller, than it is to make a small bike feel larger.
+This is because it is easier to make a large bike feel smaller than it is to make a small bike feel larger.

-Where To Buy MTBs?
+Where to Buy MTBs?

-Whether you are looking at bikes online, or in local bike shops, you want to look for a good, reliable brands.
+Whether you are looking at bikes online, or in local bike shops, you want to look for a good, reliable brand.
 There are some brands that only sell online (Diamondback for example), and some that sell online and in bike shops.
 At the moment we don’t know any brands that you can’t find online somewhere.
 If you happen to know one, tell us!

 As you just saw, there are plenty of manufacturers, and this was just a list of 23!
 There are many more!
-All of the brands in this list are 100% trusted by us.
+All of the brands on this list are 100% trusted by us.
 It is crucial to know which bikes are worth buying and which ones aren’t

 We already talked a bit about bike shops on this mountain bike buying guide, so now it’s time to compare buying in a shop vs. buying online.

 This is the most popular mountain bike frame material.
-Alloy is relatively cheap, corrosion resistant, and pretty lightweight (especially the widely spread 6061, 6063 or 7005 alloy).
+Alloy is relatively cheap, corrosion-resistant, and pretty lightweight (especially the widely spread 6061, 6063, or 7005 alloy).
 Most often a bike will be 6061 aluminum.

 This material is much denser than aluminum.
 However, it is also more expensive to mass-produce.
 Steel frames can be made out of smaller-diameter, and thinner-walled tubes because of steel’s strength.
 Firstly this means some frames might look slightly different than alloy ones, it also means the frames will probably be heavier.

 This is a composite material made out of layers of carbon weave.
-The biggest advantage to carbon is that the material is much lighter than alloy and steel.
+The biggest advantage of carbon is that the material is much lighter than alloy and steel.
 Carbon is also extremely strong.
 Its downside, however, is that it tends to crack rather than dent like aluminum.
 This means that once you crack your frame, it is no longer safe to ride.
 Most of the mountain bike buying guides will focus mainly on carbons.

 Titanium frames are not very popular thanks to their cost.
 The biggest advantage they offer is extra high durability.
 However, thanks to the other three materials listed above, not many frames today are made of titanium.